Here, you will find out how to successfully answer the Delta Interview Questions.

 Why do you want to be a Delta Airlines Flight Attendant?

-• Say you pay strong attention to detail which will allow you to ensure the safety and comfort of customers.
+- Say you pay strong attention to detail, which will allow you to ensure the safety and comfort of customers.

-• Finally, mention you have strong leadership skills which will allow you to respond to a variety of emergency and non-emergency situations.
+- Finally, mention that you have strong leadership skills, allowing you to respond to emergency and non-emergency situations.

 Why should we hire you as a flight attendant?